 The summer of 2021 is the summer of the Olympic and Paralympic games in Tokyo.
 It has been amazing to see how world records are broken time after time as we see athletes push themselves beyond what we considered to be the limitations of a healthy human body.
 It may be even more admirable to see what Paralympic athletes accomplish, some of whom have significant spinal injuries.
 What most of us don’t know about this type of injury is that people with spinal cord injury have much more to cope with than poorly or non-functional arms and/or legs.
-As we have learned from Dr. West during his webinar “Impact of Spinal Cord Injury on the Cardiovascular System – Insights from PV Loops”, their cardiovascular system is significantly affected as well.
+As we have learned from the research of Dr. West, their cardiovascular system is significantly affected as well.
 Making the accomplishments of Paralympic athletes with SCI even more impressive.

 During the last years, there has been an increase in interest and publications regarding spinal cord injury (SCI) models.
 The topic has been gaining more and more attention, as researchers have not only been developing these models and the subject has been gaining momentum, but the scientific community has also learned that certain levels of damage may not be unrepairable.
 The human body may be able to do much more self-repair than we considered possible a decade ago, much like the world records that keep getting broken.
 We just need to give the body what it needs.

 As we are learning something new every day regarding anatomical and pathophysiological mechanisms involved in SCI, the Paralympic summer of 2021 seemed to be a perfect time to discuss the different models of SCI and their applicability in biomedical research.
 We hope that this will entice our readers into learning more about this exciting and complex research field.